Dates: June 2nd-13th

 Mike has coached Lego Robotics and has taught Underwater Robotics (Sea Perch).
 He has also taught circuit design and programming using Arduino Inventor's Kit.
-The school Mike works for is a pilot school for very cool, and very advanced robotics program called Sea Glide.
-Last year his class was one of the first in the country to build these new rovers.
+The school Mike works for is a pilot school for a very cool, and very advanced robotics program called Sea Glide.
+Last year, his class was one of the first in the country to build these new rovers.
 He will be offering this course again in may.

 Mike's desire to learn robotics comes from seeing how compelling this subject is for young minds.
-He believes Robotics teaches kids such important 21st century skills, which they also happen to find interesting.
+He believes Robotics teaches kids important 21st century skills, which they also happen to find interesting.